-Course 3: Deaf-Blindness: Assessment and Instructional Planning (Spring 2021)
+Course 3: Deaf-Blindness: Assessment and Instructional Planning (Fall 2021)

 The course includes an overview of assessment strategies, assessment instruments, and the development of specific and measurable IEP goals based on authentic assessment data.
 In addition, the course includes content from the following NCDB Open Hands, Open Access Modules: Availability for Learning, Routines for Participation and Learning, Behavior and Environmental Supports, and Introduction to Orientation and Mobility.

 Course 4: Life Planning for Success: Deaf-Blind Strategies (Summer 2021)

 The course provides an overview of curricular options and instructional strategies to

 promote student success in school and beyond, and to ensure that all students successfully transition from school to adulthood.
 The course includes content from the following NCDB Open Hands, Open Access Modules: Transition to Adulthood and Community Living, Self-Determination, Social Skills and Peer Relationships, Sexuality and Collaborative Teaming and Family Partnerships.
 The course focuses on fully integrating the module content above to prepare students who are deaf-blind to be actively engaged in communities of their choice.

-While these courses are not required to be completed sequentially, it will be beneficial to have foundational knowledge in the content areas included in courses 1 and 2 prior to enrolling in courses 3 & 4.
+While these courses are not required to be completed sequentially, it will be beneficial to have foundational knowledge in the content areas included in each of the courses prior to enrolling in courses 2 & 3 (some exceptions may apply).

 Who should join us?